ShaunakRaole/RAPID/README.md

 > Known Bioconductor post-link script issue on macOS ARM64.
 Install manually: `Rscript -e "BiocManager::install('org.Mm.eg.db')"`.
 All packages are pre-installed in the Docker image.

 **Pipeline runs but report is empty**
-> Delete the `work/` directory and rerun — stale cached results from a previous failed run may be staged. `rm -rf work/ && nextflow run main.nf ...`
+> Delete the `work/` directory and rerun.
+Stale cached results from a previous failed run may be staged. `rm -rf work/ && nextflow run main.nf ...`

 ---